jackalopelabs/Bonsai.so/README.md

 # Servers

-By default, we use DigitalOcean base Ubuntu servers for Project Bonsai.
+By default, we use DigitalOcean base Ubuntu servers for Bonsai.

 ### Nameservers:
 First, you'll want to make sure that your Domain Registrant points towards [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).